g0v-data/g0v-hackmd-archive/notes/BQWOmzxNQZSMv5oxdPX7UA.md

 Output:
 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_d40e11b154877641eaaa4a281e024082.gif)

+As for the GIF above, in the form, we type "Am I a robot?" in simple terms and hit "Save."
+No, you are not a robot is what comes from the verification procedure whereby there is no puzzle-solving or identification to be done with reCAPTCHA v3 running smoothly in the background, making it easier than ever, thus showing some of its advantages, like completely automated solutions.

 ## Common Challenges
 Developers might run into several issues when they are integrating recaptcha v3 into a Vue application.
 Knowing these potential problems and implementing them in ways that help to optimize them can improve both security and user experience.
 One common challenge is ensuring that reCAPTCHA v3 works properly, even when using single-page applications (SPAs) such as those built on Vue.
 Because it is action-based and runs in the background without interaction from the user, sometimes the scores produced by reCAPTCHA v3 get inconsistent in the case of SPAs or do not trigger at all.
 This happens because navigation between different routes or views does not reload the recaptcha script in Vue applications.